proof-ladders/protocol-ladder/README.md

 # Intro

-This repository aims to accumulate a set of examples, for the formal analysis of cryptographic primitives and protocols.
+This repository brings together a set of examples for the formal analysis of cryptographic primitives and protocols.

 ## Protocols

-This README is not standalone, the problem sets and possible modeling options are detailed in the [pdf notes](https://github.com/charlie-j/fm-crypto-lib/blob/main/Notes/main.pdf) which should be read first.
+The problem sets and possible modeling options are detailed in the [pdf notes](https://github.com/charlie-j/fm-crypto-lib/blob/main/Notes/main.pdf), which should be read first.

-For each problem, this repository contain a corresponding subfolder.
-The corresponding problem folder contains for each tool that proposed a solution a corresponding subfolder with the name of the tool, subfolder that contains the corresponding modeling files for the solution.
+The directory structure for problems is as follows: there are top-level directories for each problem.
+Within these problem directories, there are tool-named subdirectories that contain solutions for that problem with the named tool.

-We encourage tool developers to in addition to the solution files to provide in a dedicated repository more detailed versions of the solutions, potentially with a full incremental tutorial, or partial solutions with corrections.
+We encourage tool developers to -- in addition to the solution files -- to provide in a dedicated repository more detailed versions of the solutions, potentially with a full incremental tutorial, or partial solutions with corrections.
 The corresponding repositories are listed as:
 * Tamarin: https://github.com/auroranaska/hacs-tamarin-2025

-We also expect that each solution comes with a quick standardized description, following the template provided here: (see the pdf notes to better understand the terminology)
+We also expect that each solution comes with a quick standardized description, following the template provided here (see the pdf notes to better understand the terminology):
 ```
 Model features:
  * attacker: active/passive    // whether the attacker is active or passive